Webinar comparing depleted fields and saline aquifers for CO2 storage

 Northern Lights Field Trip

 The Northern Lights project is developing an open and flexible infrastructure to transport CO2 from capture sites by ship to a receiving terminal in western Norway for intermediate storage, before being transported by pipeline for safe and permanent storage in a reservoir 2,600 metres under the seabed.
-During the 2025 World CCUS Conference.
-The project […]
+The project is widely discussed within the CCUS […]

 CCUS in action: Insights from four real-world case studies